Knewton/Zoidberg/EXAMPLE.md

 ## Question 1

 ### Question text
     How many pigeons are eating breadcrumbs now?

 ### Answer interpretation
     The answer is the unknown value of pigeons eating lonely at the end of the problem.

 ## Data extraction

 ### Sentence 1
     eating pigeons lonely = 1

 ### Sentence 2
     eating pigeons lonely + 1

 ## Correct response
     2 pigeons

 ***

+place_noun
+place_noun
+time_ending
+place_noun
 # Zoidberg Solution

 ## The problem
     3 owls were sitting on the fence.
     2 more owls joined them.
     How many owls are on the fence now?

 ## Digested problem
     3      	owls   	were   	sitting	on     	the    	fence  	.
     LS     	NNS    	VBD    	VBG    	IN     	DT     	NN     	.